 In 2003 I owned a Weight Control Center.
 It was a licensed dealership.
 The Corporate Office made me an offer I couldn't refuse.
 Because of the location, they wanted my dealership for a corporate training center.
-So I struck a deal, sold it to them, and became a trainer for them.
+So I struck a deal, sold it to them, and began training other licensed dealerships for company.

 It would have been a nice promotion both in status and money for Karen.
 It would have launched a career for her.

 She was a talented young woman, in her late twenties.
-She was a professing Christian who had confided to me that she did not live the life, but we had a comfortable and amiable working relationship.
+She was a professing Christian but had confided to me that she did not live the life.
+Even so, we had a comfortable and amiable working relationship.
 I considered her a friend, and as she often had to run the weight control center alone, I trusted her to do the job.

-During the transition from licensed dealership to corporate training center, I was going through the files, making sure everything was in order for the new manager, and It became painfully clear that Karen had been taking advantage of the trust I had placed in her.
+During the transition from licensed dealership to corporate training center, while going through the files making sure everything was in order for the new manager, it became painfully clear that Karen had not been living up to the trust I had placed in her.

 She had been managing my center during a period of violent [dv] abuse in my life.
 I was being stalked and had been largely in hiding for several months.
-I relied heavily on her to manage every aspect of the Center for me during my absences.
-Though I made random appearances at the office (usually several times weekly) to check the books, Karen handled everything, from sales, to counseling clients, and keeping up with client files and daily book-keeping.
+I relied heavily on Karen to manage every aspect of the Center for me during my absences.
+Though I made random appearances at the office (usually several times weekly), Karen handled everything, from sales, to counseling clients, and keeping up with client files and daily book-keeping.

 That was my life lesson in placing too much trust in managers.
 We are now coming to the part that should comfort the hearts of believing parents.